mert-cemri/autoevolve/custom_search/README.md

 **Algorithm:**
 1. Start with initial program
 2. For T iterations:
-   - Branch each beam member to create N total candidates
+   - Branch each beam member to create N total candidates (all candidates generated in parallel)
    - Evaluate all candidates
    - Keep top M as new beam
 3. Return best program from final beam